badgamerbad/Learning/Graphics/3D/blender/2.82a/README.md

 ### Subdivision Surface
 We can smooth the surfaces with these
 - <img src="modifier-subdivision.jpg" alt="modifier-subdivision" width="600" />

+<b>Note: </b> The faces should have 4 vertices to have loops otherwise the subsurface modifier wont work correctly

 #### Bulid up
 - <img src="how-to-get-rid-of-buildup.jpg" alt="how-to-get-rid-of-buildup" width="300" />